six-two/six-two.dev/pages/work.md

 title: Want to hire me?
 menu_title: Hire me
 permalink: /work
-footer: Last updated in November 2019.
+footer: Last updated in December 2019.
 If you want a more detailed and up to date resume, you can <a href="/contact">contact me</a>.
 ---

 <h1>CV (Status: draft)</h1>